Syonix/log-viewer-lib/README.md

 **Watch out: This library is still very WIP**

-This is the core of the [Syonix Monolog Viewer](https://github.com/Syonix/monolog-viewer).
+This is the core of [Syonix Monolog Viewer](https://github.com/Syonix/monolog-viewer).

 Use it, if you want to include the Log Viewer functionality in your app.